 The target can act normally on its turn if you choose no creature or if none are in its reach.

 On your subsequent turns, you must use your action to maintain control over the target, or the spell ends.
 Also, the target can make a Wisdom saving throw at the end of each of its turns.
 On a success, the spell ends.

 Looking simply at the rules, this spell follows the general similarities to other spells that charm creatures in the enchantment school of magic.

-They target a creature, they force that creature to make a saving throw or do something against their will, and the creature gets a conditional chance to break the charm.
+They target a creature, force that creature to make a saving throw, or do something against their will, and the creature gets a conditional chance to break the charm.

 Charm in 5e